rgraciano/echo-sonos/README.md

 # Configure the AWS Lambda service that will trigger your node-sonos-http-api server
 1. Create an AWS Lambda account if you don't have one already.
 It's free!
 2. In the Lambda console, look to the upper right.
-Make sure "N. Virginia" is selected, because not every zone supports Alexa yet.
+Make sure "N. Virginia" or one of the Lambda supported regions is selected, because not every zone supports Alexa yet.
 3. Create a new Lambda function.
 Skip the blueprint.
 4. Pick any name you want, and choose runtime Node.js.
 5. Go into this repo's [lambda/src](lamda/src) directory and copy options.example.js to options.js.
 Edit options.js to have your DynDNS hostname, your port, and the Alexa App ID you just copied.
 Also specify the default room, service, and if you want Advanced Mode turned on.